civo/kubernetes-marketplace/prometheus-operator/post_install.md

 * kube-dns/coredns
 * kube-proxy

-For further details on this specific installation please see the [Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator).
+For further details on this specific installation please see the [Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

 ## Configuration

-Visit [prometheus-operator](https://github.com/coreos/prometheus-operator) to learn how to configure Prometheus & Alertmanager.
+Visit the [prometheus-operator website](https://prometheus-operator.dev/) to learn how to configure Prometheus & Alertmanager.